matthewpalmer/Charter/README.md

 **What’s next?**

-I’m going to be trying to do the whole [Artsy](http://artsy.net) “Open Source by Default” thing, so I’ll mainly track what’s coming up in the Github issues for this repo, but roughly
+I’m going to be trying to do the whole [Artsy](http://artsy.net) “Open Source by Default” thing, so I’ll mainly track what’s coming up in the GitHub issues for this repo, but roughly

 * Add a backend so we can get faster list updates (and open source it)
-* Clean up the front end codebase
+* Clean up the front end codebase so it's easier for others to contribute
-* Fix bugs
-* Add new features
+* The usual: bug fixes and new features